appuniversum/appuniversum/documentation/_pages/objects.grid.md

 ## Fill and aligment modifiers

-`au-o-grid--middle`: Align all grid items to the middles of each other.
+`.au-o-grid--middle`: Align all grid items to the middles of each other.
-`au-o-grid--bottom`: Align all grid items to the bottoms of each other.
+`.au-o-grid--bottom`: Align all grid items to the bottoms of each other.
-`au-o-grid--center`: Fill up the grid system from the centre.
+`.au-o-grid--center`: Fill up the grid system from the centre.
-`au-o-grid--right`:  Fill up the grid system from the right-hand side.
+`.au-o-grid--right`:  Fill up the grid system from the right-hand side.
-`au-o-grid--reverse`: Reverse the rendered order of the grid system.
+`.au-o-grid--reverse`: Reverse the rendered order of the grid system.
-`au-o-grid--stretch`: Stretch the grid in the available space.
+`.au-o-grid--stretch`: Stretch the grid in the available space.
-`au-o-grid--fixed`: Fix the grid in the available space (height and width).
+`.au-o-grid--fixed`: Fix the grid in the available space (height and width).

 <div>